A Transfusion, An Element Of Life

 What We Now Know

-The Even Ha’azel (Hilchos Me’ilah 2:11, sk2) answers by pointing out that it is medically possible to re-infuse blood into an animal’s body after it was extracted.
-If so, it cannot be considered “dead” since it could still theoretically be used by the Temple.
+Even Ha’azel (Hilchos Me’ilah 2:11, sk 2) answers this question by pointing out that it is medically possible to re-infuse blood into a body after it is extracted.
+Since the blood can still theoretically be used by the Temple, it is not considered kodshim she’meisu.